-Osteopathy is a form of Manual Medicine, which recognises the critical link between the structure of the body and the way it functions.
+Osteopathy is a form of Manual treatment, which recognises the critical link between the structure of the body and the way it functions.

 Osteopathy assesses’ the body as a whole with treatment and management aimed at achieving a harmony whereby the body can heal itself as it was designed to.